BradBKaiBuffs/Assignment-2-Models/README.md

 The key concept to creating the relationships this way was that Student, Major, Course, and Requirement have many to many relationships.
 Enroll, Major_selection, Major_requirement and Course_requirement links the tables due to these relationships.
 There will be multiple times when each table is used.

-For the Physical diagram, the pimary and foreign keys are identified.
+For the Physical diagram, the primary and foreign keys are identified.
 ![Bradley_Kai_Physical_SS.png](https://github.com/BradBKaiBuffs/Assignment-2-Models/blob/main/Bradley_Kai_Physical_SS.png)

 The primary and foreign keys are connected with many to many relationships.
+While the primary keys are not absolutely required Enroll, Course_requirement, Major_requirement and Major_selection tables.
+A primary key is added for future database modifications.
+This also provides the flexibility to join on these keys in the event new tables are created.